List of addiction and substance abuse organizations

-An addiction service assists people (and their families) who are struggling with an addiction to substances, including alcohol (substance use disorder) or other forms of addiction, such as problem gambling, and sexual addiction.

-Numerous addiction and substance use disorder services exist worldwide to aid in rehabilitation.
-Services in North America are listed below.
+Addiction services assist people affected by addiction.

 Canada

 Addiction Services

 Addiction Services, a division of the Nova Scotia Department of Health Promotion and Protection, aims to assist all individuals in achieving a safe and healthy lifestyle.
-Addiction Services offices are located across the province of Nova Scotia and offer help to those struggling with alcohol, drug and gambling addictions.
+Addiction Services offices are located across the province of Nova Scotia and offer help to those struggling with alcohol, drug, and gambling addictions.
 Addiction Services is operated by the District Health Authority of its corresponding community, and links to each of the individual offices are provided by means of an interactive map.

-Documents and posters developed to raise awareness of the issues of alcoholism are also made freely available by the website.
+Documents and posters developed to raise awareness of the issues of alcoholism are also freely available on the website.

-NEWS AND VIEWS: Responding to Addiction Issues, is an e-newsletter provided by Addiction Services that highlights the accomplishments of substance use prevention, intervention and treatment across the province.
+News and Views: Responding to Addiction Issues is an e-newsletter provided by Addiction Services that highlights the accomplishments of substance use prevention, intervention, and treatment across the province.
 The newsletters are freely available online.

 Alcohol Policy Network

-The Alcohol Policy Network's (APN) mission is to facilitate the discussion and development of policies that prevent problems associated with alcohol use, and to enhance the health, safety and well-being of individuals and communities across the province of Ontario.
-The APN's online services are devoted exclusively to Canadian alcohol policy issues and is designed to encourage discussion and to inform people about the various aspects of alcohol policy, and also to profile the prevention efforts and the successes of groups across the province of Ontario by means of various forums, such the Alcohol: No Ordinary Commodity Forums.
+The Alcohol Policy Network's (APN) mission is to facilitate the discussion and development of policies that prevent problems associated with alcohol use and enhance the health, safety, and well-being of individuals and communities across the province of Ontario.
+The APN's online services are devoted exclusively to Canadian alcohol policy issues and are designed to encourage discussion, inform people about the various aspects of alcohol policy, and also profile the prevention efforts and successes of groups across the province of Ontario by means of various forums, such as the Alcohol: No Ordinary Commodity Forums.

-The site also links to media initiatives such as keepcontrol.ca and provides a comprehensive listing of information for specific audiences, such as the homeless, aboriginal, youth and senior populations, which is available both online and in downloadable format.
-The range of information available includes statistics, research and policy papers and reports, links to journals, databases and bibliographies, and other websites and web-based print resources, among others.
+The site also links to media initiatives such as keepcontrol.ca and provides a comprehensive listing of information for specific audiences, such as the homeless, aboriginal, youth, and senior populations, which is available both online and in downloadable format.
+The range of information available includes statistics, research, and policy papers and reports; links to journals, databases, and bibliographies; and other websites and web-based print resources, among others.

 Canadian Addiction Rehab

-An exclusive treatment center for addictions, drug & mental health.
+An exclusive treatment center for addictions, drugs, and mental health.

 Canada Drug and Alcohol Rehab Programs

-This site provides a free online directory of alcohol and drug rehab programs and other addiction-related services, such as sexual addiction, problem gambling and eating disorder treatment, across the country, to encourage those struggling with an addiction to seek out the assistance they need.
-Listings are provided by medical, outpatient, and residential programs, support groups, as well as by individual provinces.
+This site provides a free online directory of alcohol and drug rehab programs and other addiction-related services, such as sexual addiction, problem with gambling, and eating disorder treatment, across the country to encourage those who are struggling with an addiction to seek out the assistance they need.
+Listings are provided by medical, outpatient, and residential programs and support groups, as well as by individual provinces.
 The site also provides a comprehensive listing of terms and definitions for each category listing.